Harriet Tubman's family

 Harriet Tubman, far left, with family and neighbors, circa 1887, at her home in Auburn, NY.
 Left to right: Harriet Tubman; Gertie Davis (adopted daughter); Nelson Davis (husband); Lee Chaney (neighbor's child); "Pop" John Alexander (elderly boarder in Tubman's home); Walter Green (neighbor's child); Blind "Aunty" Sarah Parker (elderly boarder); Dora Stewart (great-niece and granddaughter of Tubman's brother Robert Ross aka John Stewart).

 Harriet Tubman (1822–1913) was an American abolitionist and political activist.
 Tubman escaped slavery and rescued approximately 70 enslaved people, including members of her family and friends.
 Harriet Tubman's family includes her birth family, her two husbands, John Tubman and Nelson Davis, and her adopted daughter, Gertie Davis.

-Tubman's parents—Benjamin "Ben" Ross and Harriett "Rit" Gene Ross—were enslaved by two different families.
+Tubman's parents—Ben Ross and Harriett "Rit" Gene Ross—were enslaved by two different families.
 Their lives came together when Mary Pattison Broadness, Rita's enslaver, married Anthony Thompson.
 Ben Ross, enslaved by Thompson, met and married Rit Greene.
 They lived together until about 1823 or 1824 when Rit and their children went to the Brodess farm.
 Ben was a timber estimator and foreman, and Rit was a domestic servant.
 After Ben was freed, he bought his wife's freedom.
 Ben was a conductor on the Underground Railroad, and enslavers became suspicious of his role in escapes in the area.
 Tubman, having freed other family members, rescued her parents.
 After a short period in St. Catharines in Ontario, Canada, Tubman and her parents settled in the Auburn, New York area.

 Tubman married a free man, John Tubman, in 1844.
 In 1849, Tubman fled the area, believing she would be sold.
 She returned to the area to bring John Tubman north, but he had already married another woman.
 Tubman operated a boarding house out of her home in Auburn, and Nelson Davis boarded with her for three years before they were married in 1869.
 Davis fought during the American Civil War.
 They adopted a girl, Gertie, and operated several businesses out of their farm.
 They raised pigs and chickens, operating a farm selling eggs and butter.

 Tubman made 13 trips to Maryland to bring back her brothers, parents, other family members, friends, and others.
 Tubman did not know of the whereabouts of her sisters, except Rachel, who was separated from her children and died before the family could be reunited.
 She did not have any biological children.